Updated July 17, 2023

 - They offer relatively lower interest rates as compared to corporate bonds of a similar investment horizon.

-The revenue bonds make up almost two-thirds of the available municipal bonds.
+The revenue bond make up almost two-thirds of the available municipal bonds.
 So, if investors are willing to invest in these bonds, then there are a lot of options available in the market.
 However, before investing the investors must assess the viability of the underlying project to avoid instances of credit default.

 This is a guide to Revenue Bonds.
-Here we also discuss the introduction and characteristics of revenue bonds along with advantages and disadvantages. you may also have a look at the following articles to learn more –
+Here we also discuss the introduction and characteristics of revenue bond along with advantages and disadvantages. you may also have a look at the following articles to learn more –